bosingva/eks-online-boutique/README.md

 - **Application Manifests**: [online-boutique-app](https://github.com/bosingva/online-boutique-app) - Kubernetes manifests and GitOps configuration
 - **Original Application**: [Google Cloud Microservices Demo](https://github.com/GoogleCloudPlatform/microservices-demo) - Source application code

-## License

-MIT License - Feel free to use this as a reference for your own projects

 ## Contact

 For questions or collaboration opportunities, please reach out via [GitHub](https://github.com/bosingva) or [LinkedIn](your-linkedin-profile).

 ---

-**Note**: This is a demonstration project.
-For production use, implement additional security measures, monitoring, and disaster recovery procedures.